MrMicrowaveOven/AlgorithmsCurriculum/README.md

 * By the end of the day, you should have
   * A complete set of application materials that are essentially finished.
   * A well-practiced personal pitch.
-  * 45 companies in Jobberwocky.
-(If you fell behind on this, catch up over the weekend.)

 NY:
 * [Polish your personal pitch.][personal-pitch] Practice your pitch every day with your pairboarding partner- give each other feedback.